 B.3.1.2.
 RISK PREFERENCES

 Risk preferences are qualitative descriptions of the risks, which SCOR is willing to accept.
-Based on the risk appetite defined for the "Quantum Leap" strategic plan launched in 2019, SCOR Group pursues an approach of thorough risk selection to optimize its risk profile and aims to:
+Based on its risk appetite SCOR Group pursues an approach of thorough risk selection to optimize its risk profile and aims to: